madridrb/videos_madridrb/2018-02-WebRtcOnRails/README.md

 - Camera res: 1280x720
 - Slides res: 1243x777
-- When presenting, the slides have really ugly black vertical lines, left and right
+- When presenting, the slides have really ugly black vertical stripes, left and right.
+When showing code or other apps, the stripes are not there.
+So we cannot overlap the slides over the speaker because most of the time the black content would be showing over the speaker footage.
+Therefore, we tile them next to each other, the closer the better.

 - On the camera, usable stuff starts at 10:19
 - Both streams are in synchro at about 11:05 (camera) and 4:16 (slides)
 - So, the slides should start at
      4:16 - (11:05 - 10:19) =
      4:16 - 0:46 =
      3:30
+     After some fine tuning, we settle in 3:32

+- The camera video lasts for 54:09.
+If we start at 10:19, the real length is 43:50.
+The last 3 seconds of the camera are not good, so we have a final duration of 43:47.

 ## Building the video